Zemke/gpx/README.md

 the minimum and maximium kilometeres you want to travel per day.
 The last day ignores this setting.
 **There are defaults for this which are logged when executing the script.**

+You can also supply an empty targets file and use `--reverse` and `--start` to create a single updated GPX.

 ## Use Case

 You want to go on a multi-day bike trip and for every day you want to know your route from